SethDocherty/earthdata-download/README.md

 | `--temporal` | Temporal range in format 'YYYY-MM-DD,YYYY-MM-DD' | - | `--temporal 2021-01-01,2021-12-31` |
 | `--limit` | Maximum number of granules to query | `2000` | `--limit 500` |

+[^1]: The **payload** pickle file contains the download links for the granules in the collection and is time-stamped to avoid conflicts with future runs.
+It is created during the initial query of the collection and can be reused for subsequent downloads.

 ## Example Workflows

 ### Basic workflow

 1. **Search and download data from a collection:**

    ```bash
    python -m earthdata_download.src.cli --shortname GEDI02_B --version 002
    ```

 2. **Check download status:**

    ```bash
    python -m earthdata_download.src.cli --stats --download-dir ./data
    ```

 3. **Retry any failed downloads:**

    ```bash
    python -m earthdata_download.src.cli --retry --payload-file ./cache/GEDI02_B_payload.pickle
    ```